mbutrovich/mbutrovich.github.io/_pages/about.md

 I previously completed an M.Sc. in Computer Science at CMU, graduating in December 2018.
 Before graduate school, I worked at [Western Digital](https://www.westerndigital.com) for over eight years, performing firmware validation on storage devices while earning a B.Sc. in Computer Science & Engineering at [UC Irvine](https://uci.edu) and [Irvine Valley College](https://www.ivc.edu).

-I am currently discussing with industy teams about roles post-graduation.
+I am currently discussing with industry teams about roles post-graduation.
 If you work on DBMS internals and think I might be a good fit, please see my résumé above and do reach out.
 I would love to chat with you!